These days parents and pupils have an increasing range of options when it comes to choosing a school.

 Make a list of hashtags, like awareness days that you could tweet about, to increase the amount of people who see your posts.

-Students from Risca school in Wales appeared on BBC TV exploring issues around fake news and the school’s Twitter account capitalised on this marketing opportunity by reposting the BBC report.
+Students from Risca school in Wales appeared on BBC TV exploring issues around fake news and the school’s Twitter account capitalized on this school marketing opportunity by reposting the BBC report.

 Sharing news like this is a great way to raise your school’s online presence.